tkdesign/dma/README.md

 - an analytical data warehouse (also in PostgreSQL).

 In addition, the application uses a Redis database to implement the task queue.

+The structure of the analytical database is based on the Data Mart model in a star schema, with fact and dimension tables.

 ### Requirements
 - Python 3.12+